drinkbird/drinkbird.github.io/_posts/blog/2017-09-24-code-churn.md

 We should only build things that are unique to what our business does and can be considered as a strategic asset, and either buy commercial components or use open-sourced ones for everything else.

-It's always easy to experiment and learn on someone else's dollar, but as true professionals we should admit when there is no actual problem to be solved and push towards spending our time on things that really worth our employer's investment.
+It's always easy to experiment and learn on someone else's dollar, but as true professionals we should admit when there is no actual problem to be solved and push toward spending our time on things that really worth our employer's investment.

 It's also our obligation to mentor less experienced and less principled programmers, and help them understand how arbitrarily stirring-up the code can hurt themselves and their projects.
 On that end, we shouldn't forget that leading by example is much more effective than confrontation.